 Made with an anodized aluminum handle and CR13 stainless steel forks, the PINMEI Foldable Golf Divot Tool with Golf Ball Marker is an all-in-one greenside golf accessory.

-Although the golf divot tool alone is enough to get excited about, this product also boasts a magnetic ball marker that is guaranteed to stay in place, making it easy to locate your ball marker on the green.
+Although the golf divot tool alone is enough to get excited about, this product also boasts a magnetic ball marker that is guaranteed to stay in place, making it easy to locate your best golf ball markers on the green.

 The product measures just 70 mm when folded, allowing it to fit easily into any pocket, and the 24.4 mm ball marker comes in a variety of colors to suit your preferences.